 As a matter of good corporate governance, the Audit Committee took a number of steps in 2021 in consideration of a potential audit firm rotation.
 Ernst & Young Ltd., the Company's independent registered public accounting firm for the fiscal year ended December 31, 2021, had served as the Company's auditor since 1993.
 Over the course of 2021, the Audit Committee invited several registered public accounting firms, including Ernst & Young Ltd., to participate in the process.
 Following an extensive evaluation, and upon recommendation of the Audit Committee, in July 2021, the Board appointed PricewaterhouseCoopers Ltd. to serve as our independent registered public accounting firm for the 2022 fiscal year.
-Since July 2021, the Audit Committee and PricewaterhouseCoopers Ltd. have confirmed PricewaterhouseCoopers Ltd.'s independence and commenced the engagement for the 2022 fiscal year.
-The appointment of PricewaterhouseCoopers Ltd. is engagement for the 2021, the Audit Committee and PricewaterhouseCoopers Ltd. Several and commenced the engagement for the 2021 fiscal year.
-The appointment of PricewaterhouseCoopers Ltd. is company's anterholders at the Annual Meeting.
+Since July 2021, the Audit Committee and PricewaterhouseCoopers Ltd. is independence and commenced the engagement for the 2022 fiscal year.
+The appointment of PricewaterhouseCoopers Ltd. is subject to the approval of the Company's shareholders at the Annual Meeting.